Fine-Grained Reward Optimization for Machine Translation using Error Severity Mappings: Experiments

 \subsection{Human Evaluation}

 \paragraph{Setup.} For our human evaluation, we used Direct Assessments \cite[DAs]{graham-etal-2013-continuous} to score translations on a scale from 0 to 100, following the standard WMT human evaluation methodology.
 We evaluate 200 randomly chosen instances from the WMT18 EN $\rightarrow$ DE dataset.
-Two professional translators, both native speakers of the target language, assesse the references and NLLB translations using the following methods: SFT, CPO with \xcomet, tRL with \xcomet and our proposed severity mapping, and sRL with \xcomet.
+Two professional translators, both native speakers of the target language, assess the references and NLLB translations using the following methods: SFT, CPO with \xcomet, tRL with \xcomet, our proposed severity mapping, and sRL with \xcomet.

-While WMT18 EN $\rightarrow$ DE allows for easy comparison between several methods due to shorter sequences, we conducte a second human evaluation on the WMT24 EN $\rightarrow$ DE dataset to validate our empirical finding that tRL benefits longer input sequences.
-For this setting, we directly compare sRL with \xcomet and tRL with \xcomet in a pairwise setting using outputs from the Tower model.
+While WMT18 EN $\rightarrow$ DE allows for easy comparison between several methods due to shorter sequences, we conducted a second human evaluation on the WMT24 EN $\rightarrow$ DE dataset to validate our empirical finding that tRL benefits longer input sequences.
+For this setting, we directly compare sRL with \xcomet and tRL with \xcomet in a pairwise setting using outputs from the \textsc{Tower} model.
 To ensure adequate coverage across different sequence lengths, we performed stratified sampling based on source length, using bins [0, 100, 250, 500, 1000] with 50 instances per bin.

-\paragraph{Findings.} As shown in Table~\ref{tab:human_eval}, both sRL and tRL models consistently outperform SFT and CPO, demonstrating their advantage in enhancing translation quality.
-On average, human evaluation scores for tRL and sRL are similar.
-On the WMT24 dataset, tRL achieves an average DA score of 82.6, 2.3 points higher than sRL.
-We additionally show the distribution of DA scores bucketed by length in Figure~\ref{fig:human_eval_sent_wmt24}.
-Across all buckets, tRL outperforms sRL, with more significant (based on error bars overlap) gains for longer sentences.
-These findings are also consistent with our automatic evaluation, including the ablation analysis (\S~\ref{subsec:ablation}) and clearly demonstrate that tRL enhances stability and translation quality, particularly for longer sentences.
+\paragraph{Findings.} As shown in Table~\ref{tab:human_eval}, both sRL and tRL models consistently outperform SFT and CPO, demonstrating their advantage in translation quality.
+On the WMT24 dataset, tRL achieves an average DA score of $82.6$, $2.3$ points higher than sRL, with consistent gains across sentence-length buckets, as shown in Figure~\ref{fig:human_eval_sent_wmt24}; longer sentences exhibit more significant improvements based on error bar overlap.
+Human evaluations were conducted by two professional annotators, and inter-annotator agreement is moderate-to-high (Pearson's $r=0.59$, Spearman's $\rho=0.57$), indicating reliable scoring.
+These results align with our automatic evaluation, including the ablation analysis, which collectively shows that tRL enhances stability and translation quality, particularly for longer sentences.